Landscapes of Liberty

 Additional Programming: Chun-Shan Lin

-3d modeling: Dan Marsh, Brinton Jaecks, Jasmine Jorgenson, Eric Smallwood, Marques Young, Tim Carl, Chrissy Kellog
+3D Modeling: Dan Marsh, Brinton Jaecks, Jasmine Jorgenson, Eric Smallwood, Marques Young, Tim Carl, Chrissy Kellog

-Motion Graphics: KIoanna Sakellion and Eric Smallwood
+Motion Graphics: Kloanna Sakellion and Eric Smallwood

 Compositing and Output: Brinton Jaecks and Eric Smallwood